 History of the Liberty Summer Band

-The Liberty Summer Band will celebrate its 50th anniversary season in 2021 and is one of the oldest community bands in the Kansas City metropolitan area.
+The Liberty Summer Band celebrated its 50th anniversary season in 2021 and is one of the oldest community bands in the Kansas City metropolitan area.

 In 1972, Liberty High School’s band directors—Carl Prather, Gene Holt, and Jim Litch—were searching for a way to keep their students playing through the summer months.
 So they organized a band for high school students and returning college students to play weekly concerts throughout the summer.
 With a large number of instrumental musicians in Liberty, the group quickly developed into a community band.

 In 1974, a matching funds grant made it possible for the City’s Parks & Rec Department to construct an amphitheater in Bennett Park where the band played for 25 years.
 Since 1999, concerts have taken place at the Rooney Justice Plaza on the historic Liberty Square.